 Training and certification are required before conducting most asbestos-related work.
 The Lead and Asbestos Section administers the Wisconsin asbestos certification program.
 You can report unsafe asbestos work in your community to our program by completing this form.

 An individual who wishes to become certified to conduct asbestos-related work must complete a training course in Wisconsin from an accredited training provider.
 Certification Requirements for Asbestos Disciplines, P-00848A, (PDF) lists the specific classes, fees and other requirements for becoming certified in the various disciplines.
 Certified individuals must work for a certified asbestos company.

 Information on this page has been organized into four categories.
 Please choose one of the following tabs.

-You may now apply online using a Visa or MasterCard credit or debit card.
-To apply and pay by check or money order, select the appropriate application form below.
+Online application is currently unavailable, but you may still apply and pay by check or money order using the application forms below.
 All applications are processed in the order in which they are received.
-Incomplete application materials will be returned to the applicant for completion.
+Incomplete application materials will be returned to you to be completed.

 Asbestos Abatement Forms